AlexanderMelox/adopt-me-react-hooks-talk/README.md

 ### 🚀 Run the code
 1. Fork or clone the repo
 2. `npm install`
-3. Replace the clientID and Client Secret to your own from the <a href="https://www.petfinder.com/developers/">pet finders api</a>.
+3. Make an account on pet finders api and get a clientID and secret and put it in the "request-api-token" script inside `package.json` <a href="https://www.petfinder.com/developers/">pet finders api</a>.
 4. Run the server: `npm run start`